Women, Girls, and People who had or have the Potential to Menstruate (WGPPM)* with Bleeding Disorders

 Resources and education for teens and tweens

 According to the CDC Bleeding Disorders in Women page, in the US, as many as 1% of WGPPM have a bleeding disorder, and many are unaware of their condition.
-Some examples of bleeding disorders include von Willebrand disease and hemophilia.
+Some examples of bleeding disorders include inherited platelet disordersvon Willebrand disease and hemophilia.
 It is important that tweens and teens learn the signs of a bleeding disorder, feel empowered to talk to a trusted adult if they suspect that they might have one, and work with a doctor to find out what is causing their symptoms.
 Here are some resources to help get you started:

 In collaboration with Hemophilia of Georgia (HoG), the FWGBD worked with medical providers, to develop the following resources for patients to address heavy menstrual bleeding.